 Moving to a new home is a huge milestone for anyone at any age, but it can be particularly unnerving for children.
-Children regard their physical home as a stable foundation in their lives—and the loss of that foundation can be distressing, and even traumatic unless it’s handled with understanding and compassion.
+Children regard their physical home as a stable foundation in their lives—and the loss of that foundation can be distressing and even traumatic unless handled with understanding and compassion.

 Fortunately, you can do something about it.
 Here are six ways to help your child to cope with the move.

 Create A Moving Adventure BagCreate A Moving Adventure Bag

 Create a special bag that includes a couple of favorite toys, their favorite book, a blanket, snacks, and other comfort items.
 This will be their “room-in-a-bag” that stays with them even as their old room gets packed up before their new room is assembled.

 Other things in life may be changing, but these items and easy access will be a much-needed constant.
 It’s a helpful transitional tool.

 Involve children in the moveInvolve children in the move

 Let children know they will be moving between a month and two months beforehand, so they have time to think about it, but not to get worried.
 Show them the local area and point out the new things like the shops, school, playground, and parks so they can imagine the fun they will have there.
 Also, visit the house with them before the move and point out their new room.